 What has to be included in a QMS Documentation, regarding ISO?

 Usually, when people think of QMS documentation, they envision a flood of documents, however, this doesn’t need to be the case.
 Companies often go overboard when documenting their quality management systems, or fell over the other half of the horse and document too little usually with lots of shortcuts and gaps.

 As always, the middle path is the golden-way.

-The international standard for quality management systems, both ISO 13485 and ISO 9001 requires certain documentation (see this article: List of Mandatory Documents for ISO 9001).
-These can be about defining all the processes in the company including the quality plans, external documents, design input documents… various standards and guidelines, etc..., output documents and records that covers almost every relevant task in the company as well as the internal and external verification and validation documents, internal audits, meeting minutes and CAPA documentation, and the administration of any change in the original documentation.
+The international standard for quality management systems, both ISO 13485 and ISO 9001 requires certain documentation.
+These can be about defining all the processes in the company including the quality plans, external documents, design input documents… various standards and guidelines, etc..., output documents and records that cover almost every relevant task in the company as well as the internal and external verification and validation documents, internal audits, meeting minutes and CAPA documentation, and the administration of any change in the original documentation.
 The list goes on and on with training materials and documentation, every relevant work process should have the written Work Instructions.
 Most of the processes are recurrent, and require constant follow-up and updated documentation…

 "When designing QMS documentation, the focus should be on efficiency and creating processes and documents that are applicable to and in your organization."